metamachin/openai_codex/README.md

 ### Deploy frontend on vercel.com

-### How to deploy
+### How to deploy :-
+-> Register on Google, Github, Render.com, Vercel.com.
+-> Optional registrations for further improvements - MongoDB, Twilio

+### How to update :-
+-> Change the version number in client/index.html - head -> title
-1. Change MongoDB url from localhost to MongoDB Atlas in .env file
-2. Change localhost to render.com URL in client/script.js/
+-> Change MongoDB url from localhost to MongoDB Atlas in .env file -> Change localhost to render.com URL in client/script.js/ -> git add .
+-> git commit -m "New commit"
+-> git push
-2. Go to render.com and manually deploy latest commit.
+-> Go to render.com and manually deploy latest commit.